DenizGezgin/Wumpus-World-AI/README.md

 # 1DL010-Wumpus-Python

 This project is an attempt to design an agent that can logically navigate the Wumpus World environment described by Stuart Russell and Peter Norvig in their conjointly authored text, *Artificial Intelligence: A Modern Approach*.
-Project is done as a part of 1DL010 Artificial Intelligence course on Uppsala University in Spring 2021-2022.
+Project is done as a part of 1DL010 Artificial Intelligence course on Uppsala University in Spring 2021-2022.\n
 Group members:
-Mehdi Inane
+Mehdi Inane \n
 Lucie Huang

 # Running the code example =